digitalemil/pita/README.md

 A way to at least reduce the 502 error messages is to point Cloud Run's startup and liveness probe the app itself not the nginx instance in front of it.
 In my case nginx listens on port 3000, but the app on 3333, therefore the probes look like this:
 ![](imgs/startup-probe.png)

 ---

+What about a custom domain?
+The domains and paths created by Cloud Run are hard to remember so we want to link our service to a real domain name.
+There was a cost neutral way available in Cloud Run but unfortunately that's gone.
+Now there are integrations in Cloud Run and one is called "Custom domains" which would achieve what we need but it creates a loadbalancer and a static ip and roughly costs a dollar a day.
+Instead what I am doing is adding a DNS forwarding rule within my DNS/WebSite settings at Squarespace.
+Basically I tell DNS to forward all requests to subdomain.mydomain.com to the Cloud Run URL.
+So my Cloud Run serice is reachable under the domain I want for free.
+Downside: After hitting subdomain.mydomain.com in your browser the URL will be back to the Clour Run provided one: ...a.run.app which is acceptable for me at least.

+---